Am I (the home/business owner) required to register my alarm system?

 Will burglary rates increase because of the non-response provision?

 With more than 98 percent of all monitored alarm calls false alarms, there is no correlation between alarms and actual burglaries.
-The intent of the ordinance is to reduce the incidence of false alarms freeing up law enforcement to spend more time on patrolling areas and other crime prevention activities – rather than responding to false alarms.
+The ordinance is to reduce the incidence of false alarms freeing up law enforcement to spend more time on patrolling areas and other crime prevention activities – rather than responding to false alarms.
 Also, burglar alarms are designed to protect property, not people.
 Manually activated alarms such as panic/duress alarms are intended to protect people and are given high priority.

 I pay taxes and want my tax dollars used to have officers respond to my alarm.